Clever-ISA/Clever-ISA/specs/main.md

 - 0x031 (rsh): Right Shifts the first operand by the second, shifting in 0 bits
 - 0x032 (arsh): Right Shifts the first operand by the second, preserving and copying the most significant bit
 - 0x033 (lshc): Left Shifts the first operand by the second, shifting in the value of the carry flag
-- 0x034 (rshc): Right Shifts the first operand by the second, shifting in teh value of the carry flag.
+- 0x034 (rshc): Right Shifts the first operand by the second, shifting in the value of the carry flag.
-- 0x035 (lrot): Left Rotates the first operand by the second, shifting the bits that were shifted out into the low order bits
+- 0x035 (lrot): Left Rotates the first operand by the second, shifting the bits that were shifted out into the low order bits.
+The second operand is taken modulo the width of the destination, in bits.
-- 0x036 (rrot): Right Rotates the first operand by the second, shifting the bits that were shifted out into the high order bits
+- 0x036 (rrot): Right Rotates the first operand by the second, shifting the bits that were shifted out into the high order bits.
+The second operand is taken modulo the width of the destination, in bits.
 - 0x038 (lsh*r*): Specialization of lsh that operates on a gpr.
 - 0x039 (rsh*r*): Specialization of rsh that operates on a gpr.
 - 0x03a (arsh*r*): Specialization of arsh that operates on a gpr
 - 0x03b (lshc*r*): Specialization of lshc that operates on a gpr
 - 0x03c (rshc*r*): Specialization of rshc that operates on a gpr
-- 0x03d (lrot*r*): Specialization of lrot that operates on a gpr
+- 0x03d (lrot*r*): Specialization of lrot that operates on a gpr.
+The second operand is taken modulo 64.
 - 0x03e (rrot*r*): Specialization of rrot that operates on a gpr.
+The second operand is taken modulo 64.

+Opcodes 0x038-0x03e uses 64-bits for the width of the instruction.
+For determining intermediate calculation width, the width of the second operand is ignored.

 ### Unary Operations